DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ## How to apply

-iQTS applications for the 2023/24 academic year are now open with the providers listed on this page.
+There's still time to apply for the 2023/24 academic year with some providers listed on this page – visit their websites for details.

+We'll keep this page updated with training providers offering iQTS courses in 2024/25 as and when applications open.

 All iQTS training providers are approved by the UK government and must meet the same strict standards.
 However, they may vary in their approach to: